LuigiSigillo/NextRoom/Documents/2nd delivery.md

 ## Evaluation done so far

 1. We have evaluated our system sending messages through LoRa and The Things Network.
 We started an experiment on Fit IoT lab, sending LoRa messages to TTN and then bridge them to IoT Hub every 5 seconds, that is a frequency that we do expect to be necessary to our system in the worst case.
 Monitoring messages incoming on Azure IoT hub for 10 minutes, we observed that we had about 60% packet loss, that for our system is absolutely not affordable.
 So, due to this and to the possibiliyt to get real boards we changed this part of the architecture trying to use MQTT.
-2. EVALUATION OF MQTT (we have to repeat a similar experiment using MQTT)

 ## Evaluation to do